Dick's Last Resort

-Dick's Last Resort is a bar and restaurant chain in the United States known for its intentional employment of an obnoxious staff who "purposely provide bad service".
+Dick's Last Resort is a bar and restaurant chain in the United States known for its intentional employment of obnoxious staff who "purposely provide bad service".
 The chain was founded in Dallas, Texas, in 1985 by Richard "Dick" Chase and currently operates thirteen locations across the United States.

 In 1995, the company attempted to expand to Europe and opened a restaurant in London, but the effort was abandoned and the restaurant was sold in early 1996.

 Atmosphere

 Dick's Last Resort teaches its servers to be obnoxious.
 In addition to the staff, the decor is considered to be "wacky".
 The restaurants can have mismatched furniture and paper tablecloths.
 Patrons of Dick's are expected to be insulted, or placed in uncomfortable situations.
 A staple of Dick's is their hand-made paper hats with insults written on them given to diners to wear during their stay.
 Guests may have napkins and straws thrown at them by the serving staff.